Evacuations ordered as Tropical Storm Karen nears U.S. coast

 NEW ORLEANS Authorities issued mandatory evacuation orders for low-lying areas south of New Orleans on Friday as a weakened Tropical Storm Karen closed in on the Louisiana coast after disrupting U.S. energy output in the Gulf of Mexico.

-Karen's top winds were holding at 50 mph, down from 65 mph a day earlier, and National Hurricane Center forecasters in Miami said the storm was expected to strengthen somewhat but remain a tropical storm.
+Karen's top winds dropped to 45 mph (75 kph), down from 65 mph (105 kph) a day earlier, although National Hurricane Center forecasters in Miami said the storm was expected to strengthen slightly on Saturday but remain a tropical storm.

 Oil output in the U.S. Gulf of Mexico had been cut in half as oil and gas firms shut platforms and evacuated some workers in preparation for the storm.
 The Gulf accounts for about 19 percent of U.S. oil production and 6 percent of natural gas output.